MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	var todoItem = TodoItem(title: "Get Milk", content: "really urgent!", dueDate: NSDate(), owner:"User1")

 Initializers can be created with the `init` keyword.
-Like regular functions they take a list of parameters, however they don't have a return type.
+Like regular methods they take a list of parameters, however they don't have a return type.
 All we need to do in the body of the initializer is map the parameters to member variables.
 In Swift the `self` keyword is optional.
 You only are forced to use it in situations as shown above where a parameter name and a member name are the same.

 You will realize that the above code does not run in the playground: